-Lec, M W 9:05; lab, M, T, or W 1:30-6.
-J. Koch.
+M W 9:05.
+Labs, M T W 1:30-6:00.
+P. Tennant.

-Students will gain experience in care and use of institutional equipment, menu planning, recipe development, job analysis and evaluation, volume food production, applied sanitation, in-service training, and other skills required to operate/manage a foodservice program.
-Some laboratories will be arranged through Cornell Dining.
+Students will gain experience in facility design; equipment selection, use, and care; job analysis and evaluation; human resources planning; management of financial resources; menu planning, recipe development, volume food production; computer-assisted management; employee training; applied safety and sanitation standards and will develop other skills required to operate/manage a foodservice program.
+The application is stressed.
+Laboratories will be arranged through Cornell Dining.

-NS 498 Honors in Nutritional Sciences Spring.
+NS 498 Honors in Nutritional Sciences

+Spring.
 1 credit.
 Limited to students admitted to the division honors program.
 Students may register in NS NS 499 concurrently.

-T 2:30-4.
-Division faculty.
+F 2:30.
+M. Kazarinoff and division faculty.
 Informal presentation and discussion of current topics in food and nutrition in which all members participate.
 Written reports on topics discussed may be requested.
 Delineation of honors research problems in consultation with faculty adviser.